• Skip to primary navigation

 Instructions

-• Once the butter is finished cooking, line a mesh strainer with a cheesecloth and place on top of a glass bowl.
-Ladle the ghee into the mesh strainer so that only the clear ghee is left over and all of the spices are removed.
+• At this point your ghee has finished cooking, so line a mesh strainer with a cheesecloth and place this on top of a glass bowl.
+Ladle the niter kibbeh into the mesh strainer so that only the clear ghee is left over and all of the spices are removed.

 Notes